Vishak-Bhat30/GAYOGA/README.md

 # Evaluation

 The model was evaluated on a separate test set, which was not used during training or validation.
-Evaluation metrics include accuracy, precision, recall, and F1 score.
 The model's performance was compared to existing models for yoga pose classification, and demonstrated strong performance across a range of metrics.

 # Usage